omgnetwork/elixir-omg/docs/api_specs/includes/operator_api_specs.md

 }
 ```

-This endpoint submits signed transaction to the child chain
+This endpoint submits a signed transaction to the child chain.

 ### HTTP Request

 `POST /transaction.submit`

-### JSON Body
+### Request Body

-Key | Value | Description
+Attribute | Type | Description
 --------- | ------- | -----------
 transaction | Hex encoded string | Signed transaction RLP-encoded to bytes and HEX-encoded to string